tessercat/daoistic-book/book.md

 Between heaven and earth,
 isn't it like a bellows?

-It's empty, but it doesn't collapse.
+Empty, but it doesn't collapse.
-Force it and more comes out.
+Pump and more comes out.

-Lecturing and criticizing
+Chattering and complaining
 aren't the same as staying neutral.

 # Chapter 6